CMHA Get Set & Connect Program

 Wills Clinic

-• Provides low-income seniors and those who are terminally ill with free legal aid to create and execute straightforward wills.
+• Provides low-cost legal services to seniors and those who are terminally ill

 Alzheimer Society of B.C. - Minds in Motion